ValdezFOmar/.dotfiles/notes/tips.md

 }
 ```

+## Thunderbird

+To prevent Thunderbird from downloading all your e-mails, change the
+settings at *Edit > Account Settings > Synchronisation and Storage* to
+**Synchronise the most recent**.

+> [!TIP]
+> You might need to press `Alt` to see the *Edit* option in top of the window.

 ## BASH Escape Sequences

-Replace color codes with the following syntax. `setaf` stands for '**set** **A**NSI **f**oreground'.
+Replace color codes with the following syntax. `setaf` stands for
-This syntax can only be embedded in double quotes.
-Also note that `$` need to be escaped for commands
+'**set** **A**NSI **f**oreground'.
+This syntax can only be embedded in
+double quotes.
+Also note that `$` need to be escaped for commands and
-and variables that are intended to be evaluated each time the prompt is printed, else they would
+variables that are intended to be evaluated each time the prompt is
-only be evaluated the first time.
+printed, else they would only be evaluated the first time.

 ```sh
 # Here a 'number' can be any in the range of 0 to 15